MYT Engine

 The timing mechanism is clever, but is fairly complex for something that has to transmit so much torque.
 Simple, massive parts are better for things that are heavily loaded.

-I've been thinking about HHO and it's practical application for a few years now- not to use it in addition to gasoline or diesel, but to use on its own.
+4. I’ve been thinking about HHO and it’s practical application for a few years now- not to use it in addition to gasoline or diesel, but to use on its own.
 The efficiency of HHO requires higher compression, and valve timing has been a huge problem for those trying to use HHO as an independant fuel.
 Also, producing enough HHO on demand to foil the need for compressed, stored (and dangerously explosive) large quantities of HHO.
-Your motor could produce enough torque with enough fuel efficiency to produce HHO on demand and feed itself with nothing but HHO made from water as needed.
-I truly believe your motor is the future of all our fuel and transportation needs.
-I pray for your safety, in the hopes you do not meet an untimely end like Stan Meyer did.
+This motor could produce enough torque with enough fuel efficiency to produce HHO on demand and feed itself with nothing but HHO made from water as needed.
+I truly believe this motor is the future of all our fuel and transportation needs.
+I pray for his safety, in the hopes he do not meet an untimely end like Stan Meyer did.
 Those who would keep us down so they can stay up on top will do anything to hold on to their $.
 Keep up the good fight.
 I wish I could help.
 Good luck and God bless you.
 Actually, I think he already has.

-He does speak of using bioDiesel and we agree that HHO or gasoline fumes would be even better: see all our super carburetor pages, especially John Weston who was running his car on fumes only a few years ago . . . !
+He does speak of using bioDiesel and we agree that HHO or gasoline fumes would be even better: see all our super carburetor pages, especially John Weston who was running his car on fumes only a few years ago . . .

-Why demonstrate it with air pressure?
-Doesn't lend to proving your claims.
+6. Why demonstrate it with air pressure?
+Doesn’t lend to proving your claims.

 I've seen plenty of prototypes work in a shop or lab and not make it to mass production due to practical issues in the real world and I mean mechanical issues.